Askioe/Askioe/README.md

 <h3 align="center">A person who jumps from project to project constantly who never managers to finish one.</h3>

 - Currently working with **C++, Python**
-- Most of my projects are private and mostly incomplete.
+- Most of my projects are privated so the world doesn't have to see the spaghetti.

 <h3 align="left">Languages and Tools:</h3>